Thursday, December 13, 2012

 Fill a medium sauce pan with an inch or two of water and bring to a slow boil.
 Chop the bars of chocolate into small consistent bits – this helps the chocolate to melt evenly.
 Place the chocolate bits in the top of a double boiler or in a medium stainless bowl that can be later placed on the pan of boiling water.

 Sprinkle the salt and baking powder on the chocolate bits, and stir to distribute evenly.
-Add the sweetened condensed milk and Elderberry Balsamic and stir thoroughly.
+Add the sweetened condensed milk and Fig Balsamic and stir thoroughly.

 Remove the bowl from the heat before all of it is melted and continue to stir until chocolate is fully melted and smooth, about another 2 minutes.
 Stir in toasted pecan pieces.